Test Proctoring Service

-The Biola Library Test Proctoring Center offers proctoring services for Biola students and members of the community who need to have an examination proctored.
+The Biola Library Test Proctoring Center offers proctoring services for Biola students and members of the community who need to have a test proctored.
 Our services include both paper testing and online testing in a convenient, comfortable, and secure proctored environment at a reasonable cost.
 This service will meet or exceed the best practices established by the National College Testing Association (NCTA).

 Group Study Rooms